Renault Scenic (2003 – 2009) At A Glance

 One reason was the cheerful, perky, free-revving 120bhp diesel engine (this one had done 8,000 miles).
 Another was the near perfect 6-speed gearbox.

-What does a Renault Scenic (2003 - 2009) cost?
+Looking for a Renault Scenic (2003 - 2009)?

 Real MPG average for a Renault Scenic (2003 – 2009)